aplyusnin/DSync/README.md

 # Features
 - Server stores files as is
 - Dependency-lists are stored for each file independently
-- Client and server communicates via web-sockets
+- Client and server communicates via http
 - For each user server stores accessibility list and symlinks to editable files